ericmoritz/edotsandboxes/blog/edotsandboxes-part1.md

 root.
 An example of such a project is Boundary's [folsom](https://github.com/boundary/folsom) metrics application.

-The directory structure for an OPT application contains the following:
+The directory structure for an OTP application contains the following:

     ebin/    - .beam files and .app files include/ - .hrl header files